 - Environmental exposure

 - Certain medications taken by the mother during pregnancy

 Symptoms vary depending on how severe the defect is.
 In some cases, there may not be any symptoms.
 In other cases, symptoms may include:

 - Swelling in the abdomen and legs

 - Rapid heart beat or skipped heart beats

 - Decreased energy

-- Failure-to-thrive or gain weight
+- Failure-to-thrive or gain weight as normal

 - Shortness of breath

 You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
 During the exam, the doctor may detect a heart murmur.